 A personal favourite of mine head to Casa Alcade for something a bit different.
 The pintxos here stand out from the crowd with delights such as “ham egg and chips” and “angulas” (baby eels which are actually just sliced fish).
 You absolutely HAVE to try the Iberian ham in some form or other, you will see the big legs drying here above the bar and it literally melts in your mouth!
 For around 2 to 3 Euros a dish you really can try a bit of everything, but save room for the melt in the middle chocolate pudding or the local speciality cheesecake!

 Casa Vergara – Casual Tapas Bar

 When you’re stuffed full of baby eels (or not as the case may be) make the long journey next door for some hard earned refreshment.
 Casa Vergara is a much more chilled establishment where you are more likely to get a seat.
 Now’s the time to enjoy a nice Cava or Rioja.
 They serve up sea urchins with cheese and shrimp on sticks, but don’t miss the cones of tiny chorizo!
 The Basque region is famous for it’s pork and these little bites of heaven don’t disappoint.

 While not technically a tapas bar Heladeria Oiartzun is one of the top spots on a food fuelled day in the city (I think I came here 3 times in one day once).
-It’s the perfect place to take a break from pintxos hunting, grab a coffee and look out towards the main square.
+It’s the perfect place to take a break from pintxos hunting in San Sebastian, grab a coffee and look out towards the main square.
 It’s full of delicious delicatessen cakes and perfect pastries.
 From fresh fruit tarts to truffles and brownies there’s everything a sweet tooth could desire.